Nynros/InternetSecurity/README.txt

-Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of your WLANs if possible Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible
+Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible